tranhelen/tranhelen/_posts/2016-06-06-goalsetting.md

 ### What if I fail?

 When I fail, and I do, I go back over my plan and identify where I think I went wrong.
-This arms me with with better information so I can build on top of my experience or learn for the next goal.
+This arms me with better information so I can build on top of my experience or learn for the next goal.
 For your own sanity, you have to learn how to forgive yourself for failing.

 I like to think of how many times babies fall over when they're learning how to walk for the first time.
 The rest of your life is exactly like that.